Skip to content Skip to footer

 However, if you regularly experience erectile problems, you should speak to your GP or visit a sexual health clinic.

 Regular erectile problems could be caused by a physical health issue, including diabetes and high blood pressure.
-A doctor or nurse will be able to run basic health tests to rule out any physical causes.
+A doctor or nurse will be able to run basic health tests to rule out any medical causes.

 Another cause of erectile dysfunction could be emotional.
 Your GP might recommend sex therapy to address this.